CEJ2-Robotics/JO1_EMBEDDED/README.md

 Orientation tracking implements a signal processing pipeline:

-1. Raw IMU measurements undergo offset compensation and scaling
+1. Raw IMU measurements undergo offset compensation and scaling.
-2. A Kalman filter processes each axis to reduce sensor noise
+2. A *Kalman filter* processes each axis to reduce sensor noise.
-3. Gyroscope integration uses trapezoidal approximation for yaw calculation
+3. Gyroscope integration uses trapezoidal approximation for yaw calculation.
-4. Continuous angle normalization maintains orientation within 0-360 degrees
+4. Continuous angle normalization maintains orientation within 0-360 degrees.

-The system employs a *MATLAB-generated pure pursuit controller* operating at LINEAR_VELOCITY with a LOOKAHEAD_DISTANCE parameter.
+The system employs a *MATLAB-generated pure pursuit controller* operating at **LINEAR_VELOCITY** with a **LOOKAHEAD_DISTANCE** parameter.
 Real-time state estimation combines encoder distance and IMU yaw to maintain accurate position tracking in Cartesian coordinates, enabling smooth trajectory following in a snake-like pattern.

 ### External Navigation Mode

-Position data comes from the *John Deere Global Positioning System*, which tracks a vehicle-mounted marker.
+Position data comes from the *John Deere Global Positioning System*, which tracks a vehicle-mounted *marker*.
 Coordinates are transmitted through an *nRF24L01* wireless link (using the *SPI5* peripheral) between a secondary board (*NUCLEO-F103RB*) and the vehicle.
 To accommodate the relatively slow GPS update rate, the system implements a time-based proportional control strategy:

-The vehicle advances at a fixed SPEED while the controller calculates movement durations proportional to the distance from target.
-Between movements, the system pauses for STOP_TIME milliseconds to ensure stable position readings.
-Waypoint arrival triggers an audio alert through a PWM-driven buzzer using TIM1.
+The vehicle advances at a fixed **SPEED** while the controller calculates movement durations proportional to the distance from target.
+Between movements, the system pauses for **STOP_TIME** milliseconds to ensure stable position readings.
+Waypoint arrival triggers an audio alert through a PWM-driven buzzer using *TIM1*.